marianasvega/WRO_FE-CETYS/README.md

 <br>

 ### `Ultrasonic Sensors (HC-SR04) 📏`
 The primary challenge in this category is navigating corners and avoiding collisions with walls.
-To address this, we employed ultrasonic sensors, which measure the distance to an object by emitting ultrasonic sound waves and converting the reflected waves into an electrical signal.
-To process and interpret this signal in centimeters, we use the following code:
+To address this, we employed the HSR04 ultrasonic sensor, which operates by emitting ultrasonic pulses and measuring the time it takes for the echoes to return after bouncing off an object.
+This time delay is then converted into a distance measurement, allowing the sensor to accurately detect objects and measure distances with precision.
+The HSR04 sensor typically has a range of 2 centimeters to 4 meters and is favored for its ease of integration with microcontrollers like Arduino due to its simplicity and cost-effectiveness.
+Its compact design and straightforward interface make it ideal for applications involving obstacle detection, proximity sensing, and distance measurement in various DIY and industrial projects.
+To process and interpret this signal given in centimeters, we use the following code:

 ```ruby
 long DisCalc(int TP, int EP) {